sdsgisd/bouncing_particles2D/README.md

 # bouncing_particles2D
-This is a 2D implementation of bouncing particles in a box.
+This is a 2D implementation of bouncing particles in a box (in C++).

 [KEY SETTING]